 3.Click on whatever point on the test timeline you're interested in.
 You'll see a pop-up with a 'View Test' link, like this:

 4. Click the 'View Test' link to go to the test results page.
-The page diagnostics are at the bottom of that page.
+Your Lighthouse scores are at the top of the page:

 We're always working to make your SpeedCurve learning curve as short and sweet as possible.
 If you have any questions or feedback, please let us know!
 Send your comments to firstname.lastname@example.org.